 - 1 1/2 cups water (340 ml)

-- Pour the flour into a mixing bowl.
+- Dry Ingredients: Pour the flour into a mixing bowl.
 Pour the salt and yeast on opposite sides of the bowl and mix each one into the flour.
 Keeping the salt separate from the yeast is the goal.

-- Turn the dough onto a floured surface and knead for 10-15 minutes, until the dough passes the windowpane test.
+- Knead: Turn the dough onto a floured surface and knead for 10-15 minutes, until the dough passes the windowpane test.
 Do this by breaking off a piece and gently stretching it as thin as you can.
 It should be translucent without tearing.
 If it isn't, knead a little longer and check again.

-- Shape the dough into a ball, place it in a buttered bowl, and cover it with plastic wrap.
+- First Rise: Shape the dough into a ball, place it in a buttered bowl, and cover it with plastic wrap.
 Let it prove at room temperature until doubled in size, about 1 hour.

-- Punch down the dough to release any gas pockets and divide into 10 pieces, using a kitchen scale for accuracy.
+- Divide: Punch down the dough all over to release gas bubbles and divide into 10 pieces, using a kitchen scale and bench scraper for accuracy.

-- Shape each piece into a flat oval and dust with flour.
-Use the handle of a wooden spoon to make two deep marks on each piece, visually dividing the roll into three long sections.
+- Shape: Shape each piece into a flat oval and dust with flour.
+Use the handle of a wooden spoon to make two deep marks on each roll, visually dividing it into three long sections.
 The handle should press almost all the way through the dough, but not cut it.

-- Place the teleras on parchment-lined cookie sheets and cover them with plastic wrap.
+- Second Rise: Place the rolls on parchment-lined cookie sheets and cover them with plastic wrap.
 Let them prove until springy to the touch, about 30 minutes.

-- Bake them at 400 F for 20 minutes, until the teleras are golden brown.
+- Bake: Bake the rolls at 400 F for 20 minutes, until the telera rolls are golden brown.
 Let them cool on a wire rack completely before slicing in half and using to make a sandwich, such as the Mexican torta.

 - Be sure to use bread flour.
 Its higher protein content will give your bread a wonderfully chewy texture and higher rise.